ahaywood/addon-suggest/GENERATE-README.md

 - Import statements with paths containing `@/components/ui/` or `@/app/components/ui/`
 - Relative imports with `./components/ui/` or `../components/ui/`
 - Direct JSX usage of component names

+Note: When ShadCN components are detected, Tailwind CSS is automatically marked as required.

 ### Styles